Tai Chi Classes Sutton Coldfield

-If you live in Sutton Coldfield or in the surrounding towns and villages of Wishaw, Walmley, Perry Barr, Four Oaks, Pype Hayes, Wylde Green, Minworth, Wishaw, Erdington, Little Aston, Mere Green, Curdworth, Water Orton, Hamstead or Boldmere, this is the ideal way for you to try Tai Chi, or to extend your existing knowledge of this incredible exercise.
+If you live in Sutton Coldfield or in the surrounding towns and villages of Wishaw, Walmley, Perry Barr, Four Oaks, Pype Hayes, Wylde Green, Minworth, Wishaw, Aston, Little Aston, Mere Green, Curdworth, Water Orton, Hamstead or Boldmere, Coleshill this is the ideal way for you to try Tai Chi, or to extend your existing knowledge of this incredible exercise.

-We start with gentle warm up exercises which relax the body and stretch the muscles.
-Then we usually move on to some Chi Kungs, which are short repeated exercises that combine motion and breath and help the Chi (life energy) to circulate in particular ways around the body.
+We start with gentle warm-up exercises which relax the body and stretch the muscles.
+Then we usually move on to some Chi Kungs, which are short repeated exercises that combine motion and breath and help the Chi (life energy) to circulate around the body.
 Tai Chi is an exercise that works on your whole body, improving your fitness and balance whilst being gentle on your joints and muscles and helping you learn to relax.

 Here are some comments from class members:“What do I get out of going to this Tai Chi class?
 The main thing is a sense of relaxation while participating in physical exercise.
-Closely followed by a huge sense of companionship and humour shared between the group’s members!” – Kareen.
+Closely followed by a huge sense of companionship and humour shared among the group’s members!” – Kareen.

 You can join whichever time of class suits you the best, and all classes contain a mix of abilities, from beginners to more advanced.
 If you’d like any more information, just get in touch.